gmdsi/GMDSI_notebooks/README.md

 **Install Python and dependencies:**
  - If you have already installed Python using Anaconda, you can skip this step.
 If not, install Anaconda https://www.anaconda.com/products/individual (or Miniconda, if you prefer https://docs.conda.io/en/latest/miniconda.html)
  - If you are using Windows: go to the start menu and open "Anaconda prompt".
 An anaconda command lline window will open.
 Navigate to the course repo folder on your machine.
 You can accomplish this by typing "cd *your folder path*" and pressing <enter>.
 Replace *your folder path* with the  path to the course material repo folder on your computer.
  - Next, type "conda env create -f environment.yml".
-This will create an anaconda environment called "gmdsituts" and install the python dependencies required for this course.
+This will create an anaconda environment called "gmdsitut" and install the python dependencies required for this course.
 It may take a while.
 Should you wish, you can inspect the *environment.yml* file in the repo folder to see what dependecies are being installed.

 **Start jupyter notebook**
 You will need to do this step any time you wish to open one of the course notebooks.
  - In Windows, open the Anaconda prompt.
 In Mac/Linux, open a terminal.
-Then, type "conda activate gmdsituts"
+Then, type "conda activate gmdsitut"
  - Next, in the Anaconda prompt or terminal, navigate to the course materials reposiotry folder and type "jupyter notebook".
 A jupyter notebook instance should start within the course repo flder.
 Using the browser, you can now navigate to the "notebooks" folder and open one.